 The organization of our graduate program is under Regulations & Guidelines.

 For an overview of progress through our programs, see the Timeline Chart.

 Starting in September 2019, all graduate students must fill out and submit the new Letter of Understanding.
 See also Welcome to New Students.

 All students receive a stipend paid from the supervisor’s grant and/or student scholarships.
 Departmental Tuition Assistance compensates Canadian M.Sc. students from outside Quebec for the difference in tuition fees, and assists international graduate students.
 See also Funding Opportunities.

 Research Expectations and Environment

-1. The supervisor is responsible for communicating to the student the objectives and expectations of the research project, and other aspects of the research environment.
+The student and supervisor should agree on the objectives and expectations of the research project, and other aspects of the research environment.
 These include, but are not limited to:

-- Policies on authorship, within the norms of the discipline and University policies on research ethics and intellectual property
+- Operational expectations: Working hours, and necessity of work outside regular hours; group meetings; general lab duties; record keeping; assistance from and to other personnel/students; policies on authorship of publications, within the norms of the discipline and University policies on research ethics and intellectual property.

-2. A supervisor may not terminate supervision or payment of any stipend without just cause, documented due process, reasonable notice, and permission of the Graduate Program Director, GAC or Chair.
+- *A supervisor may not terminate supervision or payment of any stipend without just cause, documented due process, reasonable notice, and approval of the GPD, GAC or Chair.